-OK, to solve the problem I started out with a new sheet of scrapbook paper and gave it two coats of polyacrylic sealer, then I glued it to the desk and then sealed it again.
+OK, to solve the problem I started out with a new sheet of scrapbook paper and gave it two coats of polyacrylic sealer before cutting and spraying it with adhesive.
+I glued it to the desk and then sealed it again.
 Solved the problem, but a lot of extra work.

 Do you think this was a fitting makeover for the desk?
 Too loud…or just right?